asweeney86/blog/content/post/webassembly-1.md

 As you can see above there isn't a `wasm` target listed.
 Luckily building llvm/clang from source is not as daunting as it might seem.

-## Setting up the Environment
+## Building Clang/LLVM With WASM Backend

 Below are the directions for building clang from source.
-More detialed instructions and required dependencies can be found on llvm.org: <https://clang.llvm.org/get_started.html>.
+More detailed instructions and required dependencies can be found on llvm.org: <https://clang.llvm.org/get_started.html>.
 The important step is to make sure that you enable the WebAssembly experimental target `LLVM_EXPERIMENTAL_TARGETS_TO_BUILD=WebAssembly`.
 Other targets (such as `x86/x86-64`) can also be added if desired.

-_note: The steps below use the current directly as the install location_
+_note: The steps below use the current directory as the install location_

 ```bash
 export DIR=`pwd`